-Here is an updated video summarizing the 7 bank accounts and answering all your questions about them!
+So, wanna know what this is all about?
+Here is a video summarizing the 7 bank accounts and answering all your questions about them!

-Additionally, here is the TV segment I did originally introducing the 7 bank accounts concept years ago if you want to check that out as well:
+Additionally, here is the original TV segment introducing the 7 bank accounts concept years ago:

 Simple answer… no. Or, it shouldn't, anyway.

-It won't hurt your credit unless you get into debt or don't pay your bills on time.
-And believe it or not, as confusing as it looks on paper, if you commit to the system, get organized, and take the time to do it right, it will actually simplify your life!
+It won't hurt your credit unless you go into debt or don't pay your bills on time.
+Believe it or not, as confusing as it looks on paper, if you commit to the system, get organized, and take the time to do it right, it will actually simplify your life!

 If it costs you money to open an account, CHANGE BANKS.
 In fact, many banks will pay you to open an account with them!
 So don't be afraid to change banks.
 It won't hurt the bank's feelings, I promise.